AlexVolkov1987/3D_models/README.md

 # 3D_models
-My 3D models for home? work and play
+My 3D models for home, work and play